You’ve been arrested. Where do you start when you need legal help? Do you need…

-If you plead guilty to a DWI, don’t count on keeping your conviction a secret from your insurance company and don’t expect them to overlook a DWI or DUI conviction because you’ve been a loyal customer for years.
-You’ve become what insurance companies refer to as a “high-risk driver.”
+If you plead guilty to a DWI, don’t count on keeping your conviction a secret from your insurance company.
+Similarly, don’t expect them to overlook a DWI or DUI conviction because you’ve been a loyal customer for years.
+In other words, you’ve become what insurance companies refer to as a “high-risk driver.”

-High risk car insurance is the insurance category reserved for drivers with past driving violations, inexperience behind the wheel, or poor credit.
+High risk car insurance is the insurance category for drivers with past driving violations, inexperience or poor credit.
 If you meet any of this criteria many insurance companies will consider you a high risk driver.
 There’s a good chance you your policy will be cancelled immediately.
 And if your insurance company doesn’t cancel your policy outright, expect your rates to go up substantially, possibly beyond your ability to pay.
-Major carriers usually do not insure drivers with a DWI or DUI conviction on their record, so you will be forced to deal with a smaller and possible less reputable insurer.
+As a rule, major carriers do not insure drivers with a DWI or DUI conviction on their record.
+In other words, you may have to go with a smaller and possible less reputable insurer.

-There’s still hope though: while some insurance companies won’t insure a motorist with ANY marks on their driving record, there are plenty of reputable carriers who will insure high risk drivers.
+While some insurance companies won’t insure a motorist with ANY marks on their driving record, there are some reputable carriers who will insure high risk drivers.